tommyarmstrong/calendar-tool/README.md

 └── README.md                    # Project overview (this document)
 ```

+<a id="cicd-automation-github-actions"></a>
-## CI/CD Automation (GitHub Actions)
+## CI/CD Automation (GitHub Actions) 🚢

-- Automated deployments are configured via GitHub Actions in `.github/workflows/deploy-on-main.yml`.
+- Automated deployments are configured via GitHub Actions 🚢 in `.github/workflows/deploy-on-main.yml`.
 - On pushes to `main`, the workflow:
-  - Detects which modules changed and selectively deploys the corresponding AWS Lambda functions.
+  - Detects which modules changed and selectively deploys the corresponding AWS Lambda functions 🎯
-  - Rebuilds all Lambdas if shared code under `src/calendar_shared/` changes.
+  - Rebuilds all Lambdas if shared code under `src/calendar_shared/` changes 🔁
-  - Stages Lambda code, injects shared infrastructure files into each Lambda's `shared_infrastructure/` folder for packaging, and creates a zip respecting each module's `.lambdaignore`.
+  - Stages code, injects shared infrastructure files into each Lambda's `shared_infrastructure/` 📦, and creates a zip respecting each module's `.lambdaignore`
-  - Updates each Lambda's code using OIDC-based AWS credentials.
+  - Updates each Lambda's code using OIDC-based AWS credentials 🔐

+<a id="getting-started"></a>
-## Getting Started
+## Getting Started 🚀

 ### Prerequisites